Sunset Boulevard (film): Casting

-Erich von Stroheim, a leading film director of the 1920s who had directed Swanson, was signed to play Max, Norma's faithful servant, protector, and former husband.
 For the role of Betty Schaefer, Wilder wanted a newcomer who could project a wholesome and ordinary image to contrast with Swanson's flamboyant and obsessive Desmond.
 He chose Nancy Olson, who had recently been considered for the role of Delilah in Cecil B. DeMille's Samson and Delilah.

-DeMille, often credited as the person most responsible for making Swanson a star, plays himself, and he was filmed on the set of Samson and Delilah at Paramount Studios.
-He calls Norma "young fella" as he had called Swanson.
+DeMille, often credited as the person most responsible for making Swanson a star, plays himself, with his scenes filmed on the set of Samson and Delilah at Paramount Studios.
+He calls Norma "young fella", which had been his nickname for Swanson.

-Norma's friends who come to play bridge with her, described in the script as "the waxworks", were Swanson's contemporaries Buster Keaton, Anna Q. Nilsson, and H. B. Warner, who like DeMille, played themselves.
+Norma's friends who come to play bridge with her, referred to by Joe as "the waxworks", were Swanson's silent-era contemporaries Buster Keaton, Anna Q. Nilsson, and H. B. Warner, portraying themselves.
 Hedda Hopper also played herself, reporting on Norma Desmond's downfall in the film's final scenes.

 Cinematography and design

-The film's dark, shadowy black-and-white, film noir cinematography was the work of John F. Seitz.
-Wilder had worked with him on several projects before, and trusted his judgment, allowing him to make his own decisions.
-Seitz recalled asking Wilder what he required for the pet chimpanzee's funeral scene.
-Wilder replied, "you know, just your standard monkey funeral shot."
-For some interior shots, Seitz sprinkled dust in front of the camera before filming to suggest "mustiness," a trick he had also used for Double Indemnity (1944).
+The film's dark, shadowy black-and-white cinematography was the work of John F. Seitz.
+Wilder had worked with Seitz on several projects before, and trusted his judgment, allowing him to make his own decisions.
+Seitz recalled asking Wilder what he required for the pet chimpanzee's funeral scene, to which Wilder replied, "you know, just your standard monkey funeral shot."
+For some interior shots, Seitz sprinkled dust in front of the camera before filming to suggest "mustiness," a technique he had also used for Wilder's Double Indemnity (1944).
 The film had the option to be shot in color, but it was instead shot in black and white to be more reflective of the noir genre.

 Wilder was adamant that the corpse of Joe Gillis be seen from the bottom of the pool, but creating the effect was difficult.
 The camera was placed inside a specially constructed box and lowered under water, but the result disappointed Wilder, who insisted on further experiments.
-The shot was finally achieved by placing a mirror on the bottom of the pool and filming Holden's reflection from above with the distorted image of the policemen standing around the pool and forming a backdrop.
+The shot was finally achieved by placing a mirror on the bottom of the pool and filming Holden's reflection from above, with the distorted image of the police officers standing around the pool forming a backdrop.

-Film historian Tom Stempel writes, "In both Double Indemnity and Sunset Boulevard, Seitz does something that has always impressed me.
-Both are films noir, and he finesses the fact that both are set in the sunniest of locales, Los Angeles... he brings together the light and the dark in the same film without any seams showing... he brings together the realistic lighting of Joe Gillis out in the real world with the gothic look of Norma Desmond's mansion.
-Again with no seams showing."
+Film historian Tom Stempel writes: "In both Double Indemnity and Sunset Boulevard, Seitz does something that has always impressed me.
+Both are films noir, and he finesses the fact that both are set in the sunniest of locales, Los Angeles... he brings together the light and the dark in the same film without any seams showing... he brings together the realistic lighting of Joe Gillis out in the real world with the gothic look of Norma Desmond's mansion."